Bemmu/jquery-spline-editor/README.md

 	var y = $('#foo').splineEditor('getY', x);

 To animate based on the data, you would start a setInterval and then read each y for each frame.

+##The playhead

+When using the editor to control an animation, you might want to show the user where the animation is currently at, similar to how Adobe Flash shows a playhead as the animation is playing.
+You can show a black line at a certain x pos by using showPlayhead, setPlayheadX and hidePlayhead.
+See [example4.html](http://www.bemmu.com/jquery-spline-editor/example4.html).

 ##Was this useful for you?